signalfx/lambda-python/README.rst

 Deprecation Notice
 ================================
-    The SignalFx Python Lambda Wrapper is deprecated.
-Only critical security fixes and bug fixes are provided.
+    The SignalFx Python Lambda Wrapper is deprecated and will reach End of Support on December 31, 2022.
+After that date, this repository will be archived and no longer receive updates.
+Until then, only critical security fixes and bug fixes will be provided.

     Going forward, Lambda functions should use the Splunk OpenTelemetry Lambda Layer, which offers similar capabilities and fully supports the OpenTelemetry standard.
 To learn more about the Splunk OTel Lambda Layer, see https://docs.splunk.com/Observability/gdi/get-data-in/serverless/aws/otel-lambda-layer/instrument-lambda-functions.html#nav-Instrument-your-Lambda-function